Strategic Housing and Economic Land Availability Assessment

 The main role of the assessment is to:

-- Identify sites and broad locations with potential for housing development
+- Identify sites and broad locations with potential for housing and economic development

 - Assess their development potential

 - Assess their suitability for development and the likelihood of development coming forward (availability and achievability).

 It should be noted that whilst the SHELAA is an important evidence base to inform plan making, it does not in itself determine whether or not a site should be granted planning permission or allocated for development.
 The assessment will technically assess as many options as possible for accommodating development, but it is for the Local plan to select the sites that would meet needs and best deliver the spatial vision and meet spatial objectives, by drawing upon the SHLAA and other evidence.